HashOS/android_packages_apps_HashChange/README.md

-# OmniROM Changelog
+# HashOS Changelog

-This changelog shows every merged change on the OmniROM Gerrit instance after your current build time.
+This changelog shows every merged change on the HashOS Gerrit instance after your current build time.

 # Based on